 How do you use the progressive overload training principle to build muscle in the gym?
 For building muscle in the gym, volume is king.
-But at some point, your body adapts to the volume, and no longer responds to it.
+But at some point, your body adapts to the volume and no longer responds.
 By continuing to do the same workout repeatedly, eventually, you will reach a plateau.
 There is only one way to avoid a plateau.
-Regardless of how you see it, the progressive overload training principle guarantees optimal muscle hypertrophy.
+The progressive overload training principle guarantees optimal muscle hypertrophy regardless of how you see it.

 But how do we use the progressive overload training principle to get the results we are looking for in the gym?
-There is a process and limit to muscle hypertrophy, and it will not be rushed or ignored.
-It is essential to know what you are doing in the gym, not waste time and energy.
+There is a process and limit to muscle hypertrophy, which will not be rushed or ignored.
+Knowing what you are doing in the gym is essential, not wasting time and energy.
 The progressive overload training principle helps you maximize your gym efforts without wasting energy or time.
 Also, it allows you to get excellent results and pack on the muscle.

-This article will tell you everything you need to know about the progressive overload training principle.
+This article will explain everything you need to know about the progressive overload training principle.

 The goal here is to give you the information to get results and back it up with scientific data.
 Muscle hypertrophy as a concept has been well researched, and there are no surprises for scientifically building muscle in the gym.
-There are specific numbers that correlate with your biology and workout to dictate muscle hypertrophy.
+Specific numbers correlate with your biology and workout to dictate muscle hypertrophy.
 Even though everyone’s results and biology are different, math is not.
 So let’s get you those results!

 What is the progressive overload training principle?